-If one reads the bible or other holy scriptures with an open mind, mysteries and magic blend with science and become abundant and apparent.
+If one reads the bible or other holy scriptures—with an open mind—mysteries and magic blend with science and become abundant and apparent.
 A closed-minded individual sees it as a book of rules.
 Don’t dos.
-Don’t search for wisdom—isn’t that the lesson of Adam and Eve?
+Don’t search for wisdom.
+Isn’t that the lesson of Adam and Eve?
 Don’t ask questions.
-Don’t connect science and God.
+And by all means don’t connect science and God.

 I was raised Lutheran and to take part in communion, I had to attend confirmation classes.
 One of our pastors asked our class if we thought angels could be extraterrestrials.
-Sadly, because of his views, he didn’t last long with our congregation, but the effect of that question remains with me to this day and though I laughed at the time, I think he may have been on to something.
+Sadly, because of his views, he didn’t last long with our congregation, but the effect of that question remains with me to this day.
+Though I laughed at the time, I think he may have been on to something.

 I love my readers.
 Their comments and emails offer me a wealth of exposure to possibilities and all the world might be.
 Ike Fehr is one of those readers.
 He left a comment about ancient aliens and religion that I found fascinating.
 We emailed back and forth and he has graciously offered to be a guest blogger.
 He asked a thought provoking question: Who created the who, who created all?